 The Cartier municipality was once a part of the R.M. of St. Francois Xavier.
 In August of 1913, a motion was passed by the Council of St. Francois Xavier to divide the municipality along the lines of the Assiniboine River and create two separate municipalities.
 Cartier was incorporated as a Rural Municipality on February 21, 1914.

 In 1914, the Municipality established six wards, an office in Elie and Mr. F. R. LaFleche as Reeve.
 In the 100 years since its inception, there has only been 13 different Reeves.
-At present the Municipality has five wards, still maintains an office in Elie and Dale Fossay is the 13th and current Reeve.
+At present the Municipality has five wards and still maintains an office in Elie.

 How Elie Began